ElektraInitiative/libelektra/README.md

 Kai-Uwe Behrmann kindly provides packages [for download](http://software.opensuse.org/download.html?project=home%3Abekun%3Adevel&package=libelektra4).
 For Debian wheezy and jessie amd64 we provide latest builds.
 See build server below.

-If there are no packages available for your distribution, see the [installation document](doc/INSTALL.md).
+If there are no packages available for your distribution, or if you are using a different operating system like macOS, see the
+[installation document](doc/INSTALL.md).

 ### Download ###